nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

   * [x] Settings button for Align functions to decide what to use as reference - Recess Week, Sun
   * [x] Improve Distrubute by Grid to conform to dimensions given by user and allow alignment for columns - Week 7, Wed
   * [x] Add Defensive code with error dialogs - Week 7, Thu
+  * [x] Align, Distribute uses actual shape as reference instead of bounding box
+  * [x] Settings window for Distribute
+  * [x] Settings window for Swap
 * Groundwork for Positions Lab
   * [x] UI Mockup for Distribute along Edge, Align Vertex, Point towards/away from Shape - Week 5, Thu
   * [x] Researched and found potential solution to determining actual coordinates - Week 6, Thu
 * Workplan for Positions Lab
+  * [ ] Implement Distribute Along Edge
-  * [ ] Implement method to determine actual coordinates of shape instead of bounding box
+  * [ ] Implement Adjoin to use internal vertices instead of bounding box
-  * [ ] Ensure all functionalities are up and running
   * [ ] Refactor architecture of Positions Lab
   * [ ] Create icons
   * [ ] Create unit/functional tests